codechips/FooocusPlus/readme.md

 FooocusPlus supports NVIDIA graphics cards on Windows and Linux, macOS on Silicon, and many AMD graphics cards on Linux.
 We also support using AMD graphics cards on Windows at a reduced speed, and provide limited support for macOS on Intel.

+Torchruntime is integrated into FooocusPlus.
+For more details, please check their hardware and software [compatibility table](https://github.com/easydiffusion/torchruntime/blob/main/README.md#compatibility-table).

 ## Installing FooocusPlus

 For Linux users, please use the [Installation Script for Linux](https://github.com/DavidDragonsage/FooocusPlus/wiki/Installation-Script-for-Linux) in the FooocusPlus Wiki.